-Pregnancy and lactation:
+Pregnancy:

 Use only according to the benefit-risk assessment by the responsible veterinarian.
-Phenobarbital crosses the placental barrier and at higher doses (reversible) withdrawal symptoms in newborns cannot be excluded.
-Studies in laboratory animals have shown evidence of action of phenobarbital on prenatal growth, especially concerning sexual development.
+Studies in laboratory animals have indicated that phenobarbital has an effect during prenatal growth, in particular causing permanent changes in neurological and sexual development.
 Neonatal bleeding tendencies have been associated with phenobarbital treatment during pregnancy.
-Administration of Vitamin K to the dam for 10 days before parturition may help to minimize these effects on the foetus.